Emergency Medical Technology - Associate in Applied Science Degree

 The flexibility of the EMT curriculum allows you to enter the profession at two levels - Basic EMT and Paramedic.
 This enables students to continue their education while working.
 In addition to receiving the technical education necessary for the profession, you will take general-education courses, as well.
 Graduates of the program are eligible to take the National Registry Examination for EMT Basic and Paramedic.

-Note: Students who satisfactorily complete all courses required in the first and second semester may be eligible for the EMT-Basic Certificate (EMT6).
+Note: Students who satisfactorily complete all of the EMS subject courses required in the first and second semester may be eligible for the EMT-Basic Certificate (EMT6).

 EMTs are typically members of fire departments or ambulance services.
 Private services